 The Bureau of the Treasury (BTr) is eyeing to raise P140 billion next month through the regular issuance of its treasury bills and treasury bonds.

-The BTr, in a memorandum posted on its website yesterday, released the schedule of treasury bills and treasury bonds for November.
-The programmed amount is the same as the figure set for October.
+The BTr, in a memorandum posted on its website yesterday, released the schedule of treasury bills and treasury bonds for the month of October, which is P20 billion lower than the P160 billion programmed for September.

-“(The program is) based on auction results with intermediate part of curve as sweet spot,” Rosalia de Leon, national treasurer, told reporters in a Viber group yesterday.
+“Preference is on short to intermediate part of curve,” Rosalia de Leon, national treasurer, told reporters in a Viber group yesterday. – A. Celis